 Projects: In a group of 2 - 4 people you will complete a substantial project.
 The content of the project will be related to applications of course material to other scientific disciplines or to other mathematical ideas.
 The projects will require that you learn the relevant background, extract the most important points, write a summary of your findings and present your findings to the class during the final week of the course.
 More details will be distributed later.
+Successful completion of the project demonstrates your ability to self-teach mathematics and to communicate it effectively to your classmates.

 Exams: There will be two in-class exams and a final exam.
 Each exam is cumulative, although the final exam is "more cumulative".
 Exams will be designed to test your understanding of the course material, not just your computational abilities.
 You must understand, and communicate your understanding of the material.
 Computers, textbooks, notes, and other people may not be used on the exam.
-The in-class exams will be given on Friday, March 11 and Monday, April 18.
-The final exam is currently scheduled for exam period 1 on Wednesday, May 11 at 9 AM.
+The in-class exams will be given on Friday, March 9 and Friday, April 20.
+The final exam is currently scheduled for exam period 8 on Friday, May 11 at 1:30 PM.
 It may not be rescheduled for personal convenience (including airline reservations).

-Review Exercises: I will occasionally give review exercises which ask you to review material typically covered in MA 121 or MA 122 (and sometimes MA 253).
+Review Exercises: I will occasionally give review exercises which ask you to review material typically covered in MA 121 or MA 122.
 These will usually be due the class period after I assigned them and are in addition to any other homework.
+It may be that a review exercise covers material you have not actually been taught before.
+In that case you are expected to either teach it to yourself or to see the professor for help.